Contact Hal Feldman

 Since Hurricane Andrew, a lot has changed in windstorm insurance.
 Although it is still possible to get private windstorm insurance, the list of carriers continues to dwindle.
 As a result, in 2002, the State of Florida created Citizens Windstorm Insurance Corporation.
 Citizens is utilized as a ‘last resort’ choice when no other carrier will insure the property.
 Citizens is required by law to have rates that do not compete with those of Florida's private insurance companies.
-It calculates those rates by looking at the rates of the top 20 insurers in the state and making sure its rates are higher.
+It calculates those rates by looking at the rates of the top 20 insurers in the state and makes sure its rates are higher.
 Therefore, it is strongly recommended you invest the time to call several carriers to see if you can get a policy written with them.
-I have found a little cheat here.
-Click on Miami-Dade County and a list of private windstorm insurance carriers will pop up.

 If you land with Citizens as your carrier (and most of you will), the next step in understanding the mechanics of windstorm insurance is to look at home construction and location.
-In 2002, froze zones
+In most cases, homes east vs. west of US-1 carry very different premiums.
+Also, construction standards will pay a big role in discounts (called wind mitigation) you will receive from your insurance carrier.
+Building codes got much stronger in 1994 and again in 2004, so home built after those times are typically less expensive to insure for windstorm.

 Happy Home Hunting!